covidcaremap/covid19-healthsystemcapacity/README.md

 You've likely seen some version of this #FlattenTheCurve diagram.
 Look at the orange lines.
 The dashed orange line represents "Treatment capacity without action" and the solid orange line is "Treatment capacity with delay".
 In other graphics, this is often shown as a flat line labeled as "Health Systems Capacity".

 Notice how these lines dip or grow differently between the fast+high peaking patient needs scenario vs the flattened patient needs scenario.
 The change in the line reflects our healthcare system responding to the growing crisis.
 We can increase care capacity by clearing and diverting non-urgent/elective cases, bringing in more providers, setting up and staffing normally unused beds and ventilators, releasing stockpiled supplies and receiving more, etc. In China's case, they built 2 new hospitals dedicated to COVID19 patients and sent 10s of thousands of health providers from other areas of China into Wuhan (citation TODO).
-But there are hard limits to how high capacity can grow as signified by the line's plateaui.
+But there are hard limits to how high capacity can grow as signified by the line's plateau.

 More importantly, see how capacity dips with high+fast peaking demand on health systems.
 This happens because [health systems become overwhelmed](https://www.theatlantic.com/ideas/archive/2020/03/who-gets-hospital-bed/607807/) by rapidly surging #s of active patients in need and their ability to effectively care for them deteriorates.
 Beds get filled up and stay occupied longer, supplies run low, there aren't enough ventilators or other critical care equipment to go around, [providers get exhausted or exposed to COVID19 and taken out of work by quarantine, sickness, or death](https://www.businessinsider.com/healthcare-workers-getting-coronavirus-500-infected-2020-2).